Ger Power

-Ger Power (born 27 June 1952) is an Irish former Gaelic footballer who played for the Austin Stacks club and at senior level for the Kerry county team between 1973 and 1988.
+Gerard Power (born 27 June 1952) is an Irish former Gaelic footballer who played for the Austin Stacks club and at senior level for the Kerry county team between 1973 and 1988.
 Power captained Kerry to the All-Ireland title in 1980.

 Early life

 Ger Power was born in Annacotty, County Limerick in 1952.
 He was little over a week old when his father, Jackie Power, who worked for CIÉ, was transferred to Tralee in County Kerry.
 Jackie was a great hurler with Limerick in the 1930s and 1940s, winning three All-Ireland medals in 1934, 1936 and 1940.
 He later played hurling with Kerry and was a huge influence on his son's sporting career.
 Ger Power began his inter-county career with the Kerry under-16 hurling team, however, he soon realised that football was the most important sport to Kerry people.

 Playing career

 Club

 Power played his club football with Austin Stacks in Tralee.
 He showed exceptional talent from a young age and played a key role when the club won an under-16 county championship.
 Power subsequently won seven Kerry SFC titles with the club throughout the 1970s and 1980s.
 One of these county titles was converted into an All-Ireland title in 1977.

 He also played hurling with the club and won a Minor County Championship in 1967.